 In a Skillet

 There are several good reasons to cook in a cast iron skillet on a grill.
 When it comes to cheese, it lets you have completely molten goodness with a hint of smoke and a crisply caramelized bottom, for an epic dip.
 This is also how the Argentinian favorite, provoleta, is often made.
+You can even break out one of those cute mini skillets for small wheels of brie.

 Bonus: Cold Smoked